VincentAmante/palia-tools/README.md

 ## Why is this called Palia Tools?

-There's current plans to add other tools once the planner is considered feature-complete, with everything on the Road Map being ticked off.
+There were plans to add other tools once the planner is considered feature-complete, with everything on the Road Map being ticked off.
-Alternatively I may start work on them as a trial attempt or to work on something else for a bit.
-What these tools are will depend on the current situation of community-made tools by the time the Garden Planner is at version 1.0.

 ## Roadmap